Learn the basic types of hot and cold hors d'oeuvres

 Have you ever wondered 'what are hors d'oeuvres?'
-This post covers the basics about hors d'oeuvres, and how they differ from appetizers.
-Plus, you'll learn about some cold and hot hors d'oeuvres ideas, and how to serve up hors d'oeuvres at your next party.
+This post covers the basics about hors d'oeuvres and how they differ from appetizers.
+Plus, you'll learn about the types of cold and hot hors d'oeuvres, and how to serve them up at your next party.

 There are no hard and fast rules about hors d'oeuvres - feel free to use your imagination.
 However, there are some general guidelines for preparing hors d'oeuvres: